Traits

 JSON Schema and traits

 Any trait is a JSON schema document that specifies what information must be provided in metadata file.
-If a metadata file conforms to a particular trait - then any off-chain app in the ecosystem can use information of this trait.
+If a metadata file conforms to a particular trait - then any off-chain app in the ecosystem can use information specified by this trait.

 We have the public registry of traits: GitHub.
 It allows companies to share information about various traits.